urodelus/urocoin/Protocole.md

 ##### Definition

-A self revocation is the act, for a given public key's owner, to revoke an identity he created for representing himself.
+A self revocation is the act, for a given Clé publique's owner, to revoke an identity he created for representing himself.
 Doing a self-revocation is extacly like saying:

 > « Sorry, I made a mistake about this identity.
 Do not consider it. »